Orlando Tourism Plugs Into The Electric Car

 All three major theme parks - Disney, Universal Orlando and SeaWorld Orlando - have committed to installing recharging stations, White said.

-The city of Orlando in recent years installed 300 charging stations within 70 miles of the city's downtown core through a federal grant program designed to boost development of electric car infrastructure.
+The city of Orlando in recent years installed 300 charging stations within 70 miles of the city's downtown core through a federal grant programme designed to boost development of electric car infrastructure.

 Those who choose to participate can pick up what White called "competitively priced" electric cars for as low as USD$30 a day, and get perks such as free GPS, which can locate the nearest charging stations in some rental vehicles, and free valet service and overnight charging at some hotels.

-While several cities offer electric car sharing programs, green energy advocates say the Orlando project is unique in its effort to create a coordinated EV ecosystem for tourists.
+While several cities offer electric car sharing programmes, green energy advocates say the Orlando project is unique in its effort to create a coordinated EV ecosystem for tourists.

 "What Orlando is doing is a good step, but each one of these components has been tried before," said Chelsea Sexton, an independent electric car advocate in California who was featured in the documentary, "Who Killed the Electric Car?", about the demise of the electric car industry in the 1990s.